Here's a quick checklist for making a will in Connecticut:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 No. You can make your own will in Connecticut, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+However, you might want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Connecticut, you must be: